pdfix/action-pdf-accessibility-paddle-docker/README.md

 #### Using Image File for One Formula

-Automatically generates MathML ver.
-3 for provided formula in image using AI (Paddle formula model) and converted from LaTeX to MathML.
-As input it is expected to get image of formula.
-Output will be XML file containing MathML.
+Automatically generates MathML from an image file using Paddle, saving it as an XML file.

 Example:
 To create a command for processing a single formula: